-Dr. Jeff Karp is an Associate Professor at Brigham and Women’s Hospital, Harvard Medical School, and is Principal Faculty at the Harvard Stem Cell Institute and affiliate faculty at MIT through the Harvard-MIT Division of Health Sciences and Technology.
+Chemical Engineer Dr. Jeff Karp is a world leader in the fields of drug delivery, stem cell therapeutics, and tissue adhesives.
+He is an Associate Professor at Brigham and Women’s Hospital, Harvard Medical School, Principal Faculty at the Harvard Stem Cell Institute, and an affiliate faculty at the Broad Institute and at the Harvard-MIT Division of Health Sciences and Technology.

-In 2011 the Boston Business Journal recognized Dr. Karp as a Champion in Healthcare Innovation.
-Two years later the Institute for Chemical Engineers (IChemE) honored one of his technologies as the Most Innovative Product of the Year.
-In 2008 MIT’s Technology Review Magazine (TR35) also recognized Dr. Karp as being one of the top innovators in the world under the age of 35 (3 members from his laboratory have already received this award).
+The Boston Business Journal recognized him as a Champion in Healthcare Innovation and MIT’s Technology Review Magazine (TR35) also recognized Dr. Karp as being one of the top innovators in the world (3 members from his laboratory have received this award).

-An acclaimed mentor, Dr. Karp was selected as the Outstanding Faculty Undergraduate Mentor among all Faculty at MIT.
-He has also received the HST McMahon Mentoring award for being the top mentor among all faculty who mentor Harvard-MIT students.
-To date, 17 trainees from his laboratory have secured faculty positions at institutions throughout the world.
+Dr. Karp was selected as the Outstanding Faculty Undergraduate Mentor among all Faculty at MIT and he received the HST McMahon Mentoring award for being the top mentor of Harvard-MIT students.
+To date, 17 trainees from his laboratory have secured faculty positions.